-Equitix Limited ("Equitix") was a related party of the Company during the year ended 31 March 2015 by virtue of it being a related party of a Company that held 33.3% of the equity shareholding in Equitix Transmission 2 Limited through to 31 March 2015.
-The services provided to the Company by Equitix were under normal commercial terms and related to professional management and financial services.
+Equitix Management Services Limited ("EMS") was a related party of the Company during the year ended 31 March 2016 by virtue of it being a related party to Equitix Transmission 2 Ltd and Equitix Capital Investors UK Cable Limited through to 31 March 2016.
+The services provided to the Company by EMS, started on 1 February 2016, were under normal commercial terms and related to professional management and financial services as described in the amended PSA.